isomerpages/sportsg-corp/media-centre/media-release/_posts/2007-07-25-post-Celebrating Singapore's Oscars For Sporting Inspiration.md

 Another winner from the organisation category is Sports Advocate, Singapore Power Club where the employees with Singapore Power and its subsidiaries unite to play sports.
 Representing the club for internal and external competitions, these members are involved in a range of sports, from snooker and bowling to sepak takraw and golf.
 Boasting a strong membership of more than 1,800, it has organised as many as 37 sports activities in 2006, including In-House Tournaments and the Sports for Life Walk/Run.

 One outstanding organisation that has garnered two awards in the organisation category is RHB Bank.
-The bank aims to bring standards of Singapore football to greater heights as it believes that sports is the ideal way to build bonds with customers and the community.
+The bank aims to bring the standards of Singapore football to greater heights as it believes that sports is the ideal way to build bonds with customers and the community.
 The bank has also made a strong name for itself as the title sponsor of RHB SINGAPORE CUP.
 This year, RHB Bank is awarded in the categories of Sports Partners and Sports Business.

 ---

 **For media enquiries, please contact:**

 <br>
 Fiona Foo
 <br>